9th May - 15th June - Open for Entry

 4. A written treatment for your concept for the film you want to make.
 (Full script not required at this stage.)

-5. A link to a YouTube clip where you introduce your team to the judges and explain why your team should be selected to join this competition (maximum two minutes)
+5. A link to a YouTube clip where you introduce your team to the judges and explain why your team should be selected to join this competition (maximum two minutes).
+Make it interesting!!!

 6. A copy of your Student ID, or letter (in English language) from your college/university, showing that you are currently engaged in a course of study related to film, television, or other media-related subject.